Want to try it for yourself?

 4. Lack of cloud security visibility

 When you don’t have big-picture visibility of your organization’s cloud operations, it’s easy for details to slip through the cracks.
-This is because any number of your team members are setting up various AWS controls, configurations, and integrations on a daily basis.
-Simply put, you need to know what exists in order to secure it.
+This is because any number of your team members are setting up various AWS controls, configurations, and integrations daily.
+Simply put, you need to know what exists to secure it.

 5. Lack of defined roles and liability